top of page

 Limes Germanicus

-To have enough troops to protect the border, the Roman army made use of mercenaries.
-These were warriors of tribes.
-It were the Batavi 'Batavians' who secured the Roman border.
-However, the Batavian cohorts, in fact, consisted of Cananefates and especially of Frisians or Frisii (Heeren 2020).
-Check also our post Frisian mercenaries in the Roman army.
+To have enough troops to protect the border, the Roman Army made use of mercenaries.
+These were warriors of Germanic and Celtic tribes.
+In Central Netherlands it was the Batavi 'Batavians' who secured the Roman border.
+However, the Batavian cohorts, in fact, consisted significantly of soldiers of the Cananefates and, especially, of the Frisians (Heeren 2020).
+Check also our blog post Frisian mercenaries in the Roman Army.

 Quite recently, the Romeinse Limespad ‘Roman Limes’ Path’ has been developed for the stretch of the Limes Germanicus in the Netherlands.
-A modest long-distance trail along the river Rhine.
+A modest long-distance trail along the banks of the River Rhine.

 Hadrian’s Wall (UK) – 120 km

-This stone wall was built starting in the year 122.
-It ran between the present-day towns of Wallsend in the east, and Bowness-on-Solway in the west, in England.
+This stone wall in England was built starting in the year 122.
+It ran between the present-day towns of Wallsend in the east, and Bowness-on-Solway in the west.
 Thus, from the North Sea to the Irish Sea.
-The wall was built to protect Romano-Britannia against the Celtic tribes, notoriously the Picts.
+Hadrian's Wall was built to protect Romano-Britannia against the Celtic tribes, notoriously the Picts.

 hadrian's wall